rr326/servi/README.md

 ## Yet another framework?
 NO!
 It's not a framework.
 It's mostly a comprehensive set of Ansible templates.
-It's a little Vagrantfile.
+It's also a little Vagrantfile.
 Then there are two configuration files (Servifile_globals.yml and Servifile.yml).
 These both get stored in your repo and are read directly by Ansible or Vagrant - so your project is complete.
 Want to walk away from servi?
 You're already done.

 The servi tools just help you use all the templates, but they aren't necessary.
 Each of your projects is complete and servi-less*.

 *There is one complication - although I copy your ~/Servifile_globals.yml to your repo for tracking, I still read from ~.
 So to truly remove servi you'd just copy everything in Servifile_globals into your project's Servifile.yml.

 ## Disclaimer
 Ideally, servi should be written by team of experts who know how to build a good server and know best practices.
 But unfortunately those guys are busy writing kernals, or developing frameworks, or whatever it is they do.
 Instead, it's written by a guy without all that excellent background who still needed to set up some servers.
 So I did my best with a lot of google searching, but I'm sure I missed things or made dumb decisions.
-Luckily all the Ansible templates are super easy to read, so go ahead and clean them up and improve them.
+Luckily all the Ansible templates are easy to read, so go ahead and clean them up and improve them.
 (And send me a pull request!)

 ## Help?